 I was not counting, but I’m sure that the spokesperson has mentioned five-figure earnings for at least 20 times during the sales video.
 That’s not all.
 He’s telling you that you need to work only a few minutes per day to make that kind of money.

 Also, they flash you with random images of expensive houses, cars, and other goods, to lure you in ASAP.
-This kind of marketing gives false expectation to people who end up buying this offer.
+This kind of marketing gives false expectations to people who end up buying this offer.
 It’s not ethical.
 Therefore, I consider this to be seriously misleading and dangerous.

 Is Home Income Millionaire a Scam?